Elections have consequences. That's why we must elect champions of public education.

 - Be registered

-- You must register by Sunday, October 6 to vote in the General Election.
+- You must register by Monday, August 10 to vote in the Primary Election.

 - Register online.
 To register online, go to the Voter Information Center.
 Remember to have your Rhode Island driver's license or state ID ready.